What to expect

 Cologne to Mainz - 2019 departures

 The MS Arkona was completely refurbished for 2018 departures.
 Both the upper and main deck cabins are comfortable and modern (approx.11m2).
 The main deck has 34 twin cabins with windows that do not open.
-The upper deck has 12 twin cabins with sliding glass doors and French balcony plus two cabins with French bed for sole occupancy with panoramic windows that open.
+The upper deck has 12 twin cabins with sliding glass doors and French balcony, plus two cabins with a French double bed (140cm) and panoramic windows that open.
 All cabins are en-suite with shower and toilet, individually regulated air conditioning, hairdryer, small safe and satellite TV.

 On the upper deck there is a saloon with a bar and a bright restaurant.
 The partly shaded large sun deck has deck chairs from which you can enjoy the beautiful scenery.

 Mainz to Cologne - 2019 departures

 This is the reverse route from Mainz to Cologne.